adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 2/7/20

+* Received my first paper acceptance!!!
+A new model explainability method.
+Accepted at KDD workshop on ML In Finance!
+* Attended a webinar on Responsible AI by Fiddler.Ai.

 ## 1/7/20

 * Looked at how to write unit tests in python using unittest.mock module